arieivs/42/2_server/README.md

 What is your Dockerfile supposed to do?
 1. Install the base image (Debian Buster) and update its software packages
 2. Install Nginx, MariaDB, PHP, Wget
-3. Replace the default Nginx config file by your own
+3. Replace the default Nginx config file for your own
-4. Install PHPMyAdmin with Wget and replace its config file for your own
+4. Install PHPMyAdmin and WordPress with Wget and replace their config files for your own
-5. Install WordPress with Wget and replace its config file for your own
-6. Set the SSL Certificate
+5. Set the SSL Certificate
-7. Change web files owner
+6. Change web files owner
-8. Run initialising script
+7. Run initialising script

 Check the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) and [Dockerfile best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) to get familiar with the syntax.